Causal-net category: Inclusion=monomorphism

-Without giving proofs, we end this subsection by listing several results, which may be helpful in understanding the combinatorial structure of $\mathbf{Cau}$. \begin{cor} Any inclusion $\lambda:G_1\to G_2$ can be unique represented as a composition of a subdivision $\lambda_s$, a fusion $\lambda_{fu}$ and an embedding $\lambda_\iota$.
+In the following, we list several results, which may be helpful in understanding the combinatorial structure of $\mathbf{Cau}$. \begin{cor} Any inclusion $\lambda:G_1\to G_2$ can be uniquely represented as a composition of a subdivision $\lambda_s$, a fusion $\lambda_{fu}$ and an embedding $\lambda_\iota$.

 \end{cor}